 Behaviours (see Level 3 – HEO and SEO or equivalent behaviours):

 Candidates with a disability

 Fast Stream is a Disability Confident Leader and is committed to supporting candidates with a disability who want additional support.
-An individual with a disability will be given the option at application stage to by-pass the Situational Judgement Questionnaires and also request appropriate reasonable adjustments at each assessment stage.
 Adjustments may relate to additional time extensions, different test formats or other modifications.

-At completion of each assessment stage, whether you are successful or unsuccessful, you will be offered written feedback that summarises your performance.
+At completion of each assessment stage, whether you are successful or unsuccessful, you will be given written feedback that summarises your performance.

 When will you typically start your role

 If successful, when you start work will depend on which Fast Stream scheme you've applied to.
 Most schemes start in September or October 2024.